qutip/qutip-doc/guide/dynamics/dynamics-stochastic.rst

 Here :math:`\delta \omega` is a Wiener increment.

-In qutip, this is available with the function :func:`ssesolve`.
+In QuTiP, this is available with the function :func:`ssesolve`.

 .. ipython::